 - That the allegation would tend to injure the plaintiff in his or her trade, business, profession, or office.

-Contact me today if you believe you have a case of defamation, or if you are an employer who needs to defend against a defamation claim.
+Contact me today if you believe you have a case of defamation and want to discuss your potential case.